cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 Blockchain technology is rapidly evolving and is difficult to understand in its entirety.
 It took many bright minds many years of development, plus a combination of advances in cryptography, distributed computing, and economics to create this nascent technology.
 Grasping blockchain technology requires both time and effort.

-Blockchain is a solution to a particular problem...the **double-spending problem**.
+Blockchain is a solution to a particular problem: the **double-spending problem**.

 ![Double-spending problem due to insufficient funds](/academy/0.0-B9lab-Blockchains/images/00_14_double_spending_v2-01.png)